A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Fairness in Speech-centric Applications

-In addition to gender and age, ASV systems have also been found to be biased across languages.
-A study of UN-meetings (\cite{hebbar2021computational}) investigated the effect of language in speaker verification results and found that ASV degraded for Russian language as compared to English.
 NIST introduced new languages in their Speaker Recognition Evaluation protocol in 2016 (\cite{sadjadi20172016}) and 2018 (\cite{sadjadi20192018}), to investigate the influence of language in the speaker verification system.
 In the 2021 VoxCeleb Speaker Recognition Challenge (VoxSRC) (\cite{brown2022vox}), the language attribute was added to the speaker verification track, aiming to encourage researchers to solve the performance degradation issue in the multi-lingual setting and boost the fairness in speaker verification.
-It is worth noting that the majority of the Fairness studies on the ASV task provide the evaluations using the VoxCeleb dataset series (\cite{nagrani2017voxceleb, chung2018voxceleb2}). \cite{chen2022exploring} explored the bias in speaker identification systems across different race groups and found that latinxs performed significantly worse than Caucasian speakers.
+It is worth noting that the majority of the Fairness studies on the ASV task provide the evaluations using the VoxCeleb dataset series (\cite{nagrani2017voxceleb, chung2018voxceleb2}). \citet{chen2022exploring} explored the bias in speaker identification systems across different race groups and found that latinxs performed significantly worse than Caucasian speakers.
 Recently, \citet{fenu2020exploring} explored the fairness in deep learning-based ASV systems by collecting a speaker dataset -- Fairvoice, conducting performance analysis on EER and score (FAR, FRR) distributions, and providing more understanding of how diverse speaker verification is correlated with demographic attributes.
+To standardize the ASV fairness evaluation, \citet{tous2021sveva} devised a framework to provide comprehensive fairness evaluation metrics and visualization methods to present model's fairness across subgroups.